-A nasogastric tube, or NG tube, is a special tube that carries food and medicine to the stomach through the nose.
-It can be used for all feedings or for giving your child extra calories.
+A nasogastric tube (NG tube) is a special tube that carries food and medicine to the stomach through the nose.
+It can be used for all feedings or for giving a person extra calories.

-It's important to take good care of the feeding bag and tubing so that they work properly.
-It's also important to take good care of the skin around the nostrils so that it does not get irritated.
+You'll learn to take good care of the tubing and the skin around the nostrils so that the skin doesn't get irritated.

-Flushing the tube will help to release any formula attached to the tube.
+Flushing the tube helps release any formula stuck to the inside of the tube.
 Flush the tube after each feeding, or as often as your nurse recommends.

-- Make sure your hands are washed with soap and water.
+- First, wash your hands well with soap and water.

 - After the feeding is finished, add warm water to the feeding syringe and let it flow by gravity.

 - If the water does not go through, try changing positions a bit or attach the plunger to the syringe, and gently push the plunger part-way.
 DO NOT press all the way down or press fast.

 - Remove the syringe.